frameable/loggerhead-client/README.md

 Install a `click` event handler that will ship click events.
 If the target element of the event or any of its paretn elements has a `data-track` attribute, then that will be populated as the `context` parameter of the log message.

-#### log.info(event[, context, details])
+#### log.info(eventName [, context, details])

 Log a message that something expected happened.
-The `event` parameter is a string that describes or identifies the action that took place.
+The `eventName` parameter is a string that describes or identifies the action that took place.
 The optional `context` parameter is also a string describing the surroundings of the event.
 The optional `details` parameter is an object to be stored as JSON with any extra metadata.

 #### log.trace(event[, context, details])